Today we will discover Pier One at the Port of Malaga, the second most important cruise terminal in Spain.

 Muelle Uno has a number of cafés for breakfast, snacks, a bite to eat or a drink.

-In addition we can choose among Lounge Bar Plaza, Gaucho Grill, Nusa Cockatil Bar, Restaurante Cambara, Cervecería La Sureña, two italian restaurants La Tagliatella and O Mamma Mia, the Restaurante Gorki, a greek restaurant Saloniki, a restaurant with mediteranean cuisine Casa Carmen, another one with spanish ciusine Toro, an argentinian restaurant Angus, a restaurant with mexican and indian food Amigos Grill, a wine bar La Mar de Vinos, an artisan ice cream parlour Martonela, the Lounge Café Atlantis, a Hard Rock Café, in addition to Tasty Poke, Burger King, Kentucky Fried chicken, 100 Montaditos and Häagen Dazs.
+In addition we can choose among Lounge Bar Plaza, Gaucho Grill, Nusa Cockatil Bar, Restaurante Cambara, Cervecería La Sureña, two italian restaurants La Tagliatella and O Mamma Mia, the Restaurante Gorki, a greek restaurant Saloniki, a restaurant with mediteranean cuisine Casa Carmen, another one with spanish ciusine Toro, an argentinian restaurant Angus, a restaurant with mexican and indian food Amigos Grill, a wine bar La Mar de Vinos, an artisan ice cream parlour Martonela, a Hard Rock Café, in addition to Tasty Poke, Burger King, Kentucky Fried chicken, 100 Montaditos and Häagen Dazs.

 If you feel like combining your stroll with some shopping, you can find Boss, Bailly, Cooligan, Cool Beauty, Deichmann, Ale-Hop, Kiki, Primor, Oteros, Lacoste, a soap and natural cosmetics shop, a beauty salon, an optician’s, a pharmacy and a rental shop for electric bikes, electric scooters and segways QQBIKES.